Spin the Web Project

 All contents explicitly declare or request the data they deal with.
-The other WBOL elements address higher organization (pages, areas and site), accessibility (data sources, groups and VCL) and localization (texts).
-WBOL has an associated layout API and a text preprocessor.
+The other WBDL elements address higher organization (pages, areas and site), accessibility (data sources, groups and VCL) and localization (texts).
+WBDL has an associated layout API and a text preprocessor.

 Web spinners basics